-How can I make sure I am in compliance with CASL regulations?
+How to make sure I am in compliance with CASL regulations?

 On July 1st, 2014, there were some changes introduced to the laws governing sending out emails to Canadian IPs.

 GetResponse is a permission-based email marketing software and we are compliant with international legislation regarding email senders.
 Our anti-spam policies contain CASL rulings and we take such effort to keep GetResponse a spam and spammer free environment.

 When it comes to details of CASL (Canada’s Anti-Spam Legislation):

 – information regarding the sender is kept in the footer of every email sent from GetResponse,

 – we implement easy to use unsubscribe mechanism,